Something broke between February and August 2025, and I have receipts.

 The Bigger Picture

 AI model collapse isn’t just a technical problem for AI researchers.
-It’s affecting every designer who uses AI-powered tools.
+It’s affecting every designer who uses AI design tools.

 And it’s not getting fixed.
 The fundamental issue — AI training on AI output — is built into how these systems work at scale.